-My name is Kiwalabye, 40 years old Ugandan National.
-Am an Environmentalist, a farmer , Football Coach and Climate Change Activitst.
+My name is Kiwalabye, 40 a Ugandan National.
+An Environmentalist by profession, a farmer , Football Coach and Climate Change Activitst.
 I have 3 children, Timothy, Melissa and Vanessa.

 I am the Director and Founder of this foundation but we have other Staff members as well.
 Since our inception in 2007, we have been conducting a number of Projects including, Music and Dance, Relief Aid to children, the Football Academy Program and now the Schools Tree Project.

 Our Foundation's mission is to empower children from highly impoverished rural areas of Uganda through educational programs aimed at making them the change that they want to see in the world.

 In 2016, we came up with the Schools Tree Project after the realisation that Climate Change was becoming a serious threat to the well being and future of children in Uganda.
 We also realised that despite of the threat, no concrete measures had been taken by Government to address the issue and yet Schools were preoccupied by the efforts to have as many children pass in first grade without necessarily teaching children about Climate Change.
 We realised too that trees were being cut down at unprecedented rates and thus carbon levels were increasing in the atmosphere partly contributing to change in Climatic Conditions.

 We therefore came up with the Schools Tree Project with the aim of not only re- greening the depleted environment but also empowering children to become environmental stewards in their own communities by teaching them about the importance of tree planting in tackling Climate Change but also planting trees with them practically.

 The project works both in Jinja District and works with both Primary and Secondary school Children.
 We have so far planted in 18 schools within Jinja District and we intend to scale- up the Program to other Schools in the different parts of Uganda and later cover the entire East African block.

 Help with Eco project